Splitting theorems for pro-$p$ groups acting on pro-$p$ trees and 2-generated subgroups of free pro-$p$ products with procyclic amalgamations: Introduction

 \section{Introduction}

-The main theorem of the Bass-Serre theory of groups acting on trees states that a group $G$ acting on a tree $T$ is the fundamental group of a graph of groups whose vertex and edge groups are the stabilizers of certain vertices and edges of $T$.
-This tells that $G$ can be obtained by successively forming amalgamated free products and ${\rm HNN}$-extensions.
-The pro-$p$ version of this theorem does not hold in general ({\it cf.} Example \ref{ex-4.3}), namely a pro-$p$ group acting on a pro-$p$ tree does not have to be isomorphic to the fundamental pro-$p$ group of a graph of finite $p$-groups (coming from the stabilizers).
-Moreover, the fundamental pro-$p$ group of a profinite graph of pro-$p$ groups does not have to split as an amalgamated free pro-$p$ product or as a pro-$p$ ${\rm HNN}$-extension over some edge stabilizer (the reason is that by deleting an edge of the profinite graph one may destroy its compactness).
-These two facts are usually the main obstacles for proving subgroup theorems of free constructions in the category of pro-$p$ groups.
+The main theorem of the Bass-Serre theory of groups acting on trees states that a group $G$ acting on a tree $T$ is the fundamental group of a connected graph of groups whose vertex and edge groups are the stabilizers of certain vertices and edges of $T$.
+This tells that $G$ can be obtained by successively forming amalgamated free products and $\operatorname{HNN}$-extensions.
+The pro-$p$ version of this theorem does not hold in general (\textit{cf.} \hyperref[ex:4.3]{Example~\ref{ex:4.3}}), namely a pro-$p$ group acting on a pro-$p$ tree does not have to be isomorphic to the fundamental pro-$p$ group of a profinite connected graph of finite $p$-groups (coming from the stabilizers).
+Moreover, the fundamental pro-$p$ group of a profinite graph of pro-$p$ groups does not have to split over some edge stabilizer as an amalgamated free pro-$p$ product or as a pro-$p$ $\operatorname{HNN}$-extension (the reason is that by deleting an edge of a profinite graph one may destroy its compactness).
+These two facts are usually the major obstacles for proving subgroup theorems of free constructions in the category of pro-$p$ groups.

-We show that the two Bass-Serre theory principal results mentioned above hold for finitely generated infinite pro-$p$ groups acting {\it virtually freely} on pro-$p$ trees, {\it i.e.} such that the restriction of the action on some open subgroup is free.
+We show that the two Bass-Serre theory principal results mentioned above hold for infinite finitely generated pro-$p$ groups acting \emph{virtually freely} on pro-$p$ trees, \textit{i.e.} such that the restriction of the action to some open subgroup is free.
 Such a group is then virtually free pro-$p$.

-\begin{thm} Let $G$ be a finitely generated infinite pro-$p$ group acting virtually freely on a pro-$p$ tree $T$.
-Then
+\begin{bigthm} Let $G$ be an infinite finitely generated pro-$p$ group acting virtually freely on a pro-$p$ tree $T$.
+Then: